5 apps by women that are beating uber and tinder

 Welcome to a world of better cabs, better phone chargers and less creepy online dating.

 This was not an easy list to make, and not because there were too many apps to choose from — precisely the opposite.
+Being completely honest, "apps created by women" was one of the more depressingly fruitless searches that I have ever Googled.
 Gender inequality in the computer sciences is still alive and well, due to an unfortunate variety of patriarchal factors.
 That being said, the five apps we did find are amazing — as are, naturally, the women who created them.
 Here's to shattering that stupid glass ceiling.

 On Second Thought